rdmaR-05/Options-Screener/README.md

 Run the main script:

 python main.py
 View results:

 Open options_analysis_report.html in your browser to view the analysis.

-Check the affordable_calls.xlsx and affordable_puts.xlsx files for filtered options data.

 🛠 Technologies Used
 -Python